-- The fluid bolus precedes the administration of DOPamine.
+• The fluid bolus precedes the administration of DOPamine.
 If started, ensure time is allowed for the intervention to have effect and be evaluated prior to initiating DOPamine.
-IO and CVAD have been added as appropriate routes for fluid administration. - DOPamine in ROSC may be administered to a patient 8 years of age.
-For symptomatic bradycardia and cardiogenic shock, the age for administration of DOPamine is 18 years of age. - DOPamine is optimally administered via a dedicated IV line, however if required, may be piggybacked onto a primary line. - When initiating DOPamine, begin at 5 mcg/kg/min and increase incrementally. - Where it is electively discontinued, DOPamine administration must be weaned slowly.
+IO and CVAD have been added as appropriate routes for fluid administration.

+• DOPamine is optimally administered via a dedicated IV line, however if required, may be piggybacked onto a primary line.
-Therapeutic Hypothermia:

-• Is beneficial, however not in the prehospital setting and has therefore been removed (Callaway et al., 2015).